-1. Aiding and Abetting International Crimes

-Under general international law (including the International Law Commission's Articles on State Responsibility), if a state knowingly aids or assists another state or a non-state actor in the commission of an internationally wrongful act, that state can be held responsible for aiding and abetting.
-The acts against Kashmiri Hindus, being crimes against humanity and possibly acts of genocide (cultural erosion, desecration of temples), are certainly internationally wrongful acts erga omnes (owed to the international community).
+1. Aiding and Abetting International Crimes: Under general international law (including the International Law Commission's Articles on State Responsibility), if a state knowingly aids or assists another state or a non-state actor in the commission of an internationally wrongful act, that state can be held responsible for aiding and abetting.
+The acts against Kashmiri Hindus, being crimes against humanity and possibly acts of genocide, are certainly internationally wrongful acts erga omnes (owed to the international community).
 Pakistan provided extensive aid (weapons, training, logistical support, finances, safe havens) to terrorists while knowing full well these terrorists were committing atrocities.
 For example, Pakistan's agents funneled money to terrorists: as one case showed, an ISI-linked hawala network sent funds to Dukhtaran-e-Millat and Hurriyat leaders, which were then used to finance Hizbul Mujahideen's activities.
 Another instance: a captured JKLF terrorist disclosed he acted on instructions from a Pakistan-based leader in targeting a Hindu official.
 These indicate intentional facilitation.
-In international criminal law, aiding and abetting liability requires practical assistance with awareness of the underlying crime, a standard clearly met here given Pakistan's sustained campaign to sponsor terrorism and its encouragement of the anti-Kashmiri Hindu violence.
-Indeed, Pakistan's support was integral to the commission of crimes; without it, the scale of terrorist atrocities would likely not have been possible.
-Therefore, Pakistan's conduct qualifies as aiding and abetting crimes against humanity (and potentially ethnic cleansing, if that threshold is legally applied).
+In international criminal law, aiding and abetting liability requires practical assistance with awareness of the underlying crime - a standard clearly met here given Pakistan's sustained campaign to sponsor the insurgency and its awareness (if not encouragement) of the anti-Kashmiri Hindu (Pandit) violence.
+Indeed, Pakistan's support was integral to the crimes' commission; without it, the scale of ethnic cleansing would likely not have been possible.
+Therefore, Pakistan's conduct qualifies as aiding and abetting crimes against humanity (and potentially genocide, if that threshold is legally applied).
 Historically, precedents like the conviction of Charles Taylor (former Liberian president) for aiding and abetting war crimes in Sierra Leone, or the findings of the ICTY about Serbia's support to Bosnian Serb forces, illustrate that high-level supporters can be held accountable.
 By analogy, Pakistani officials who orchestrated the support to terrorists could, in theory, be liable for aiding/abetting these international crimes.